Vortox14/TravellersRestRedux/README.md

-# TravellersRest-ModNameHere
+# TravellersRest-RestfulTweaks

-A Traveller's Rest mod to DESCRIPTION
+A Traveller's Rest mod with a lot of small tweaks.
+Each option can be configred seperately in the config file.

+* Change the stack size from the default 99
+* Change the amount of items that can be places in a keg/tap
+* adjust the player speed and run speed
+* Soil stays wet once watered
+* Fireplace does not consume fuel
+* All recipes require no fuel
+* All recipes purchased in the cave cost only one fragment.
+* Quick crafting
+* Crops fully grown overnight
+* Reusable crops (grapes etc) can be harvested every day

 ## Downloading the mod

-Adding Traveller's Rest to Nexus Mods is in progress, until that is complete you can download the mod from [compiled-releases](https://github.com/DrStalker/TravellersRest-ModNameHere/tree/main/compiled-releases)
+Adding Traveller's Rest to Nexus Mods is in progress, until that is complete you can download the mod from [compiled-releases](https://github.com/DrStalker/TravellersRest-ReastfulTweaks/tree/main/compiled-releases)

 ## How to install mods: